 Nonetheless, while the conference boasted lofty goals, the financially strapped government of the time could not allocate the resources to fully realize them.
 And money remains a big challenge today, along with a flimsy commitment by elected officials.

 A.H.
-Nayyar, a renowned Pakistani physicist and educational consultant, told Newlines that at least 4% of a country’s GDP should be allocated to education.
+Nayyar, a renowned Pakistani physicist and educational consultant, said that at least 4% of a country’s GDP should be allocated to education.
 “For 70 years we’ve never invested more than 2%, and so our backlog is quite high.
 We need to invest at least 10% if we are to invest in our future,” he said.

 Nayyer said that a lack of investment led to varying standards of education and caused the number of private schools to grow; meanwhile public schools remain substandard and fail to reach marginalized children, which further exacerbates disparities in education.